 - It is not necessary to have the observation deck complete to use the Disc Golf Course.

-Would you like to help bring Disc Golf to Saelens Park?
+Would you like to help beautify the Disc Golf course in Saelens Park?
 Durand Charm is accepting donations for the project.
 Cash or Check donations are preferred due to the fees with PayPal.

 Checks can be made payable to Durand Charm.
 Donations can be mailed to: